-Use social media.
+4. Use social media.
 How will you utilize your online presence?
 Which platforms will you use to reach a wider audience?
-Think of your peers: What platforms do they use and how might you bring awareness about your
+Think of your peers: What platforms do they use and how might you bring awareness about your campaign to them?

 5. Fundraise.
 Even if you are volunteering your time, you will still need resources for advertising, campaign tools, and feeding/transportation of volunteers.
 This should be an important consideration of your campaign so it would be good to know some basics of fundraising.
 Examples of funding sources could be local/national foundations, private businesses, NGOs, online fundraising.
-Fundraising doesn't just mean getting money, it can also mean having access
+Fundraising doesn't just mean getting money, it can also mean having access to space for meetings, to computers, to printing, being able to use an organization's video equipment, etc.

-Build coalitions.
+6. Build coalitions.
 It's important to have a solid base of supporters that will get behind your cause.
 It might also help you to identify gaps or areas that you might not have considered regarding your issue, but will help to make your issue relevant to wider communities.
 When you seek to build coalitions, think of individuals, communities, groups, and organizations that might get behind your work.
 Who will be most effective?
 What groups are less important, and why?
 It's often faster to work together on policy change than to work alone.
-When you have a coalition, you effort, so make it count.
-Be direct on what change you want to see and why it's important.
+When you have a coalition, you can also identify things other groups are working on and find gaps you hadn't considered.